codefresh-io/docs.codefresh.io/_docs/quick-start/create-codefresh-account.md

 max-width="90%"
 %}

-## Step 1: Select your Identity Provider
-As the first step in setting up your account in Codefresh, Codefresh currently supports the following IdPs:
-* GitHub
-* Bitbucket
-* GitLab
-* Azure
-* Google
-* LDAP

-If you need an IdP that is not in the list, please [contact us](https://codefresh.io/contact-us/) with the details.

->NOTES:
-  For Git repositories, the login method is less important, as you can Git repositories through [Git integrations]({{site.baseurl}}/docs/integrations/git-providers/), regardless of your sign-up process.

-  If you multiple sign-up methods, as long as you use the same email address in all the sign-ups, Codefresh automatically redirects you to the account dashboard.

 1. Select the identity provider (IdP) to use:
     1. Go to the [Codefresh Sign Up page](https://g.codefresh.io/signup).  <!---need to change the URL and the screenshot-->